 I’ll let you in a little secret.
 It’s all about the crumb.

-Too much water interferes with the gluten.
-It will weaken the dough structure by preventing it being able to support the weight of the water.
+Too much water interferes with gluten.
+It will weaken the dough structure by preventing it from being able to support the weight of the water.
 The common feature of dough with too much water is an uneven crust making you think your shaping skills aren’t up to scratch.
 It can also lead to a dense crumb with big holes throughout.

 Too little water in a dough prevents the gluten from becoming as extensible as it should.
 This is great for proofing free-standing bread (without using a banneton or tin), but it also makes the gluten structure more compact.

 The initial stages of mixing are the most important for hydrating the gluten.
-This means adding extra water to the dough should occur as soon as possible to avoid trying to build a structure from poorly-hydrated gluten.
+This means adding extra water to the dough should occur as soon as possible to avoid trying to build a structure from poorly hydrated gluten.

 Allowing time to properly hydrate the damaged particles helps them to repair.
 This is especially noticeable in low protein or all-purpose flour.
 These flours need to be hydrated properly at the early stages to gently soak and repair the damaged gluten.
 Doing this aids the gas retaining properties of the dough.